-An aneurysm is a balloon-like bulge or weakening of an arterial wall.
+An aneurysm is a balloon-like bulge or weakening of an artery wall.
+(Similar to a balloon on the side of a garden hose.)
 As the bulge grows it becomes thinner and weaker.
-It can become so thin that the blood pressure within it can cause it to burst or leak.
-Most aneurysms develop from a weakness or abnormal artery wall.
-Aneurysms usually occur on larger blood vessels where an artery branches.
-Approximately 80% of aneurysms form in the front (anterior circulation) of the brain, while 20% form in the back (posterior circulation) of the brain.
+It can become so thin that the blood pressure within can cause it to leak or burst open — a life-threatening hemorrhage in the brain.
+Aneurysms usually occur on larger blood vessels at the fork where an artery branches off.
 Types of aneurysms include (Fig. 2):

 Saccular - (most common, also called "berry") the aneurysm bulges from one side of the artery and has a distinct neck at its base.

 Fusiform - the aneurysm bulges in all directions and has no distinct neck.

 Dissecting -a tear in the inner wall of the artery allows blood to split the layers and pool; often caused by a traumatic injury.